MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/faq-migrate-data.md

 For more information, see [Managing Users and Permissions](/dynamics365/business-central/ui-how-users-permissions).-->

-Not automatically.
-Before you run the cloud migration, you'll have to set up online user accounts in the Azure AD tenant, then map on-premises users to online user accounts and grant them permissions in Business Central.
+No. Before you run the cloud migration, you'll have to set up online user accounts in the Azure AD tenant, then map on-premises users to online user accounts and grant them permissions in Business Central.
 The general tasks are as follows:

 1. For each on-premises user account, create a user account in your Azure AD tenant and assign the user a Business Central license.

    1. Sign in to [Microsoft admin center](https://admin.microsoft.com).
    2. In **User Management**, select **Add User** and follow the isntructions.

    For more information go to [Add users and assign licenses at the same time](/microsoft-365/admin/add-users/add-users?view=o365-worldwide).
 2. Add the online users to the Business Central online environment: